gintrator/Beaker/README.md

 `server.py` contains a Server class.
 The server is called `pygi`, pronounced "piggy".
 It's a simple web server based on the python `sockets` library.

-There is a sample app in `app.py` defining some endpoints that demonstrate some features of Beaker.
+There is a sample Beaker app in `app.py` defining endpoints that demonstrate available features.

 Both Beaker and pygi implement the [WSGI](https://www.python.org/dev/peps/pep-0333/) interface.
 Beaker can be run on with any WSGI compliant server.